faucet-pipeline/docs/content/faq.md

 ## I get an error when importing a third-party library.
 What can I do?

-This typically happens when importing a module which has already been bundled or otherwise provides a distribution – the solution is to skip transpilation there:
+This typically happens when importing a module that has already been bundled or otherwise provides a distribution.
+The solution is to skip transpilation there:

 ```javascript
 module.exports = {